Canny edge detector: Improvement on gradient magnitude and direction calculation

 The gradient magnitude and direction can be calculated with a variety of different edge detection operators, and the choice of operator can influence the quality of results.
 A very commonly chosen one is the 3x3 Sobel filter.
 However, other filters may be better, such as a 5x5 Sobel filter, which will reduce noise, or the Scharr filter, which has better rotational symmetry.
-Other common choices are Prewitt (used by Zhou) and Roberts Cross.
+Other common choices are Prewitt and Roberts Cross.

 Robust method to determine the dual-threshold value

 In order to resolve the challenges where it is hard to determine the dual-threshold value empirically, Otsu's method can be used on the non-maximum suppressed gradient magnitude image to generate the high threshold.
 The low threshold is typically set to 1/2 of the high threshold in this case.
 Since the gradient magnitude image is continuous-valued without a well-defined maximum, Otsu's method has to be adapted to use value/count pairs instead of a complete histogram.